Kaizen R/W

 Fiction writers revising finished drafts.

 Not a first-draft assistant.
 Not a prose generator.
-Kaizen R/W is for the stage where the story exists and you need a serious second read that respects craft and intent.
+Kaizen R/W is for the stage where the story's already on the page and you want a serious second read.

-Hosted free gets you into the workflow.
-Pro expands capacity.
-Bring your own key stays available on every plan and does not consume hosted quota.
+Free gets you into the workflow.
+Pro gives you more room.
+Bring your own key works on every plan.

 Free

-For trying the workflow on a real manuscript without bringing your own key.
+Try the workflow on a real manuscript without needing your own API key.

 • 3 chapter scans per manuscript